Roosevelt Island station: Opening

 The station opened on October 29, 1989, along with the entire IND 63rd Street Line.
 The opening of the subway resulted in a steep decline in Roosevelt Island Tramway ridership.
 The train served the station on weekdays and the train stopped there on weekends and late nights; both services used the Sixth Avenue Line.
 For the first couple of months after the station opened, the JFK Express to Kennedy Airport ran on the line, but did not serve the station, until it was discontinued on April 15, 1990.
 The tunnel had gained notoriety as the "tunnel to nowhere" both during its planning and after its opening; the line's northern terminus at 21st Street–Queensbridge, one stop after Roosevelt Island, was not connected to any other subway station or line in Queens.
 The connection to the Queens Boulevard Line began construction in 1994 and was completed and opened in 2001, almost thirty years after construction of the 63rd Street Tunnel began.
 Since then, the F train has been rerouted to serve this station at all times.

 At an April 14, 2008, news conference, Governor David Paterson announced that the MTA would power a substantial portion of the station using tidal energy generated by turbines located in the East River, which are part of the Roosevelt Island Tidal Energy Project.
 This was part of a larger MTA initiative to use sustainable energy resources within the subway system.
 The initiative stalled due to development problems, but was revived in October 2020.
 To save energy, the MTA installed variable-speed escalators at Roosevelt Island and three other subway stations in August 2008, although not all of the escalators initially functioned as intended.

 From August 28, 2023, through April 1, 2024, F trains were rerouted via the 53rd Street Tunnel between Queens and Manhattan due to track replacement and other repairs in the 63rd Street Tunnel, and an F shuttle train ran between Lexington Avenue-63rd Street and 21st Street–Queensbridge at all times except late nights, stopping at Roosevelt Island.
 In October 2024, the MTA completed esthetic improvements to the station as part of its Re-New-Vation program.
-On December 8, 2025, the M train serving the station on weekdays during the day, running via the 63rd Street Tunnel.
-The F train running via the 53rd Street Tunnel during the day, operating via the 63rd Street Tunnel during weekends and nights.
+On December 8, 2025, the M train began serving the station on weekdays during the day, running via the 63rd Street Tunnel.
+The F train began running via the 53rd Street Tunnel during the day, operating via the 63rd Street Tunnel during weekends and nights.